 Documenting our learning is the major activity in which KSI is engaged at the moment.
 The evaluation products such as Stories of Change and their synthesis, the KSI Performance Story, the organizational assessments of policy research institutes, the documentation of practices that have worked elsewhere all contribute to the learning that is informing directions for the next phase of the programme.

 AP In a sense it is not so much a dichotomy between problems and solutions, rather the acknowledgement that a learning-based approach is the common denominator between problem analysis and solution testing.

 FC A learning-based approach does not negate the need for periodic diagnostics.
 But the learning really happens when we try something out and we see what works, why and for who.
 We can use that learning to adjust, carry out new diagnostics or sometimes continue on the same path.
 It intends to be more partner driven and is focussed on identifying the mechanisms that will strengthen the knowledge sector over the long term.
 It involves trial and errors which brings us to the point that learning has opportunity costs.
 We have to recognize these, but I would argue that the resources spent on learning help ensure we waste much less of our precious programme resource.
-Some of the working papers that KSI has presented are diagnostic in nature, such as the partner review of university barriers led by Yanuar Nugroho.
+Some of the working papers that KSI has presented are diagnostic in nature, such as the partner review of university barriers (PDF) led by Yanuar Nugroho.
 Some working papers present solutions that have been tested and tried out elsewhere and which could generate ideas for possible solutions in the context and with the partners with whom KSI works (e.g., Managing a Government Think Tank: Inside the Black Box; Investing in Evidence: Lessons from the UK Department for Environment, Food and Rural Affairs).